sferlix/frankAllSkyCam/README.md

 python3 -m frankAllSkyCam

-if it works, you should find the generated jpgs:
+if it works, you should find the generated JPGs:

 1. via browser, test http://<your_raspberry_IP>
 2. /home/pi/frankAllSkyCam/img/<img_folder_with_date>/<jpg files>
 3. on your remote FTP, in case you have configured it

- Config.txt also contains several othe options.
 ==============================

-Last step.
+# 6. Last step.

 If everything works, just make everything automatic.
 Type this command:

 python3 -m frankAllSkyCam.crontab

+it will install all the jobs

 ==============================

-# 6. For expert users
+# For expert users

-You can customize the exposure (secs) depending on your SQM values.
-All you need is to edit the file

   /home/pi/frankAllSkyCam/sqmexp.csv

   (e.g., nano   /home/pi/frankAllSkyCam/sqmexp.csv)

  you just need to change the exposure for every given SQM value.
 If you wish, you can also add more pairs (sqm values, secs).
- The software would predict the exact exposure by interpolating with existing values (polynomial regression grade=3).
+ The software would predict the exposure duration by interpolating among existing values (polynomial regression grade=3).
  You may want calibrate your exposures and combine it with your desired --gain and --awbgains options (in config.txt)
- In any case, the exposure value will be eventually limited by the esp_secs parameter in config.txt
+ In any case, the max exposure value will not exceed the esp_secs parameter in config.txt

  ==================================
 Done !